 Assets categorised as 'Surplus Assets' are measured annually at each reporting date.
 All valuations are carried out internally, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The Council's valuation experts (Norfolk Property Services) work closely with finance officers reporting directly to the Assistant City Treasurer (Corporate Finance) on a regular basis regarding all valuation issues.
+The Council's valuation experts (Norfolk Property Services) work closely with finance officers reporting directly to the Head of Accountancy on a regular basis regarding all valuation issues.